William has won one, and been nominated for three major awards in the past twelve months:

-William composes and produces music for film, television and concert performance.
-As a composer he specialises in wildlife and history documentary and has scored films for all the major broadcasters including the BBC, Channel 4, Channel 5, PBS, National Geographic International and Animal Planet.
-Recent commissions have included three award-winning productions: Miracle in the Marshes of Iraq (BBC Natural World Special), Wild Russia (6-part series for National Geographic), and Lobo - the Wolf that Changed America (BBC Natural World).
-'Lobo' won the Outstanding Achievement Award at the Jackson Hole Wildlife Film Festival 2009 and the Jury's Special Prize at the Wildscreen International Film Festival 2008.
+William composes and produces music for film, television and concert performance and has scored over seventy films for the major broadcasters including the BBC, Channel 4, Channel 5, PBS, National Geographic International, Discovery International and Animal Planet.
+Recent commissions have included four award-winning productions: Jago - a Life Underwater (Underdog Films), Africa's Giant Killers (BBC Natural World), Wild Russia (6-part series for National Geographic International), and Lobo - the Wolf that Changed America (BBC Natural World).

-William's score for the BBC Natural World production, Jungle Gremlins of Java, was used for a new Washinton Ballet dance production devised by young international choreographer, Andile Ndlovu, with performances this May in Washington DC.
-William was also commissioned this year to write a choral anthem to celebrate Redland High School's 130th Anniversary.
-The anthem, entitled Ye of Day with words by Geoffrey Chaucer was given its first performance at Bristol Cathedral on 29 June.
+William's score for the BBC Natural World production, Jungle Gremlins of Java, winner of Best Wildlife Documentary at the 2013 RTS Awards, was used for a new Washington Ballet dance production devised by young international choreographer, Andile Ndlovu, with recent performances in Washington DC.

-William is a Senior Associate Teacher on the Music for Film and Television MA at Bristol University.
+William is a Senior Associate Teacher on the Composition for Film and Television MA at Bristol University.
 He also gives seminars on Music for Film for organisations such as Wildscreen International Film Festival, City University and Music Industry Education.
 In May 2010 he worked, as composer in residence, on a major Music for Film project with the BBC Concert Orchestra and 27 young musicians as part of the Bristol Festival of Nature 2010.
-William was recently appointed as music specialist to the Board of Governors for Redland High School, an independent girls' school in Bristol.
+William held an appointment as music specialist to the Board of Governors for Redland High School, an independent girls' school in Bristol from 2013 to 2016.